Ombudsman: In organizations

 Many private companies, universities, non-profit organisations, and government agencies also have an ombudsman (or an ombuds office) to serve internal employees, managers and/or other constituencies.
 These ombudsman roles are structured to function independently, by reporting to the CEO or board of directors, and, according to the International Ombudsman Association (IOA) Standards of Practice, they do not have any other role in the organisation.
 Organisational ombudsmen often receive more complaints than alternative procedures such as anonymous hot-lines.

 Since the 1960s, the profession has grown in the United States, and Canada, particularly in corporations, universities, and government agencies.
 The organizational ombudsman works as a designated neutral party, one who is high-ranking in an organization, but who is not part of executive management.
 Using an alternative dispute resolution (ADR) or appropriate dispute resolution approach, an organisational ombudsman can provide options to whistleblowers or employees and managers with ethical concerns; provide coaching, shuttle diplomacy, generic solutions (meaning a solution which protects the identity of one individual by applying to a class of people, rather than just for the one individual) and mediation for conflicts; track problem areas; and make recommendations for changes to policies or procedures in support of orderly systems change.

 Ombudsman services by country

-For specific ombudspersons or commissioners for children or young people, also see Children's ombudsman.
+For specific ombudsmen or commissioners for children or young people, also see Children's ombudsman.